stonerlab/Stoner-PythonCode/README.rst

 Version 0.7 onwards are tested using the Travis-CI services with unit test coverage assessed by Coveralls.
 We currently test against python 2.7 and 3.6 via Travis and internally test on Python 3.5 as well.
 Overall code quality is measured by landscape.io.
 The current status is shown at the top of this readme.

+Version 0.9 onwards, we test with Python 3.7, 3.6, 3.5 and 2.7.
+All versions are probably not compatible with Python 3.8, this will feature in version 0.10 (probably)

 Citing the Stoner Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~